-Few destinations throughout history have generated the stir of anticipation among travelers that Bhutan created when it tentatively cracked its door ajar just over three decades ago.
-The privileged few who have ventured in have been startled to behold a Himalayan kingdom almost completely isolated from modern and western influences.
-Through a strict policy of limited tourism, Bhutan has consciously cultivated both a fiercely guarded traditional culture and the world's most well-tended natural environment.
-But the winds of change are stirring.
-We invite you to seize the day, to travel to Bhutan at this historic juncture and experience a land on the brink of transformation.
+The stir of anticipation generated by Bhutan’s opening of its borders to travelers, just over three decades ago, is virtually unmatched.
+The privileged few who have ventured into the secluded Himalayan kingdom have beheld a wondrous land that is completely isolated from modern and western influences.
+Through a strict policy of limited tourism, Bhutan has consciously cultivated a fiercely guarded traditional culture and the world's most well-tended natural environment.
+But the winds of change are stirring as Bhutan evolves.
+We invite you to seize the day by exploring and experiencing Bhutan at a historic juncture when its land and culture are on the brink of transformation.

 Bhutan has raised the bar of environmentally conscious travel with its whole-hearted dedication to preserving its cultural and ecological heritage.
 Determined to avoid the mistakes made by so many developing countries in the era of mass tourism, the Bhutanese government has instituted strict guidelines that seek to preserve precious resources and sustain traditional ways of life.
 By staying in tents at prescribed sites along a given route, visitors to Bhutan do not have the usual sweeping economic impact on local farming peoples who are so often transformed into innkeepers and merchants selling trinkets.
 Nor are whole forests felled to provide wood to cook tourists' meals and heat their rooms, as all fuel on trek is provided exclusively by kerosene.

 The following treks utilize tents, guides and porters.
 They are yak and pony supported.
 Lengths are approximate and difficulty ratings are relative.